 Winnipeg Winters Keep Moisture in Your Attic

 As a Winnipeg homeowner, you likely realize extreme winters take a toll on your home.
 The areas that get the least notice are often the most negatively affected.
-Your attic is often a victim of condensation and moisture accumulation during the winter.
+Your attic is often a victim of attic mould and insulation damage due to condensation and moisture accumulation during the winter.
 Warm, moisture-laden air leaks from your house into your cold unheated attics and condensation accumulation occurs and freezes.

 This process continually happens over the course of our cold months of the year and can result in a significant accumulation of ice, frost and moisture in your attic.
 When ambient temperatures moderate, as Spring approaches, this moisture will thaw and can leak through your home.
 This can reveal itself with water staining on your ceilings, water in your light fixtures/ceiling, and water damage to your windows and walls.